electrikmilk/cherrilang.org/language/comments.md

 # Comments

-To write a single line comment use `//`.
+To write a single-line comment use `//`.

 ```
-// Single line comment
+// Single-line comment
 ```

-To write multiline comments, use the `/* ... */` syntax commonly found in other languages.
+To write multiline comments, use `/* ... */`.

 Do not add a `*` to the front of a line, it will make its way into the compiled Shortcut.

 ```
 /*
-This is a multiline comment
+This is a multi-line comment
 */

 /*